Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Introduction

 The Bayesian methods encourage sparsity of the {\it posteriori} model through choosing appropriate prior distributions.
 A classical choice is the spike-and-slab prior, $\beta_j \sim r h(\beta_j)+(1-r) \delta_0(\beta_j)$, where $\delta_0(\cdot)$ is the degenerated ``spike distribution'' at zero, $h(\cdot)$ is an absolutely continuous ``slab distribution'', and $r$ is the prior mixing proportion.
 Generally, it can be equivalently represented as the following hierarchical prior,

 for some multivariate density function $h_{\xi}$, where $\xi$ denotes a subset model, $\bbeta_{\xi}$ and $\bbeta_{\xi^c}$ denote the coefficient vectors of the covariates included in and excluded from the model $\xi$, respectively.
 The theoretical properties of prior (\ref{mixprior}) have been thoroughly investigated \cite{ScottB2010,JohnsonR2012,Jiang2007,LiangSY2013, NarisettyH2014,SongL2014, YangWJ2015,CastilloSHV2015,MartinMW2015}.
-Under proper choices of $\pi$ and $h_{\xi}$, the spike-and-slab prior achieves (near-) optimal contraction rate, model selection consistency.
+Under proper choices of $\pi$ and $h_{\xi}$, the spike-and-slab prior achieves a (nearly-) optimal contraction rate and model selection consistency.

 Alternative to the hierarchical priors, some shrinkage priors have been proposed for (\ref{lm}) motivated by the equivalence between the regularization estimator and the maximum {\it a posteriori} (MAP) estimator, see e.g. the discussion in \cite{Tibshirani1996}.
-Examples of such priors include the Laplace prior \citep{ParkC2008, Hans2009}, horseshoe prior \citep{CarvalhoPS2010}, structuring shrinkage prior \cite{GriffinB2012}, double Pareto shrinkage prior \cite{AemaganDL2013_2} and Dirichlet Laplace prior \cite{BhattacharyaPPD2015}.
-Compared to the hierarchical priors, the shrinkage prior is conceptually much simpler.
-The former involves specification of the priors for a large set of models, while the latter does not involve this issue as for which only a single model is considered.
-Consequently, for the hierarchical priors, a trans-dimensional MCMC sampler is required for simulating the posterior from a huge space of submodels, and this has constituted the major obstacle for the use of Bayesian methods in high-dimensional variable selection.
-While for the shrinkage priors, since only a single model is considered in posterior simulations, some gradient-based MCMC algorithms, such as Hamiltonian Monte Carlo \citep{Duane1987, Neal2011} and its Reimann manifold variant \citep{GirolamiC2011}, can potentially be used to accelerate the simulation.
+Examples of such priors include the Laplace prior \cite{ParkC2008, Hans2009}, horseshoe prior \cite{CarvalhoPS2010}, structuring shrinkage prior \cite{GriffinB2012}, double Pareto shrinkage prior \cite{AemaganDL2013_2}, Dirichlet Laplace prior \cite{BhattacharyaPPD2015}, and elliptical Laplace prior \cite{GaoVZ2020}.
+Compared to the hierarchical prior, the shrinkage prior is conceptually much simpler.
+The former involves specification of priors for a large set of models, while the latter avoids this issue as for which only a single model is considered.
+Consequently, for the hierarchical prior, a trans-dimensional MCMC sampler is required for simulating of the posterior in a huge space of submodels, and this has constituted the major obstacle for the use of Bayesian methods in high-dimensional variable selection.
+For the shrinkage prior, there is only a single model used in posterior simulations, and thus some gradient-based MCMC algorithms, such as stochastic gradient Langevin dynamics (SGLD) \cite{Welling2011BayesianLV}, Hamiltonian Monte Carlo \cite{Duane1987, Neal2011}, Riemann manifold Hamiltonian Monte Carlo \cite{GirolamiC2011}, and stochastic gradient Hamiltonian Monte Carlo \cite{SGHMC}, can be easily used in simulations.
+This is extremely attractive for the problems both $n$ and $p$ are very large, for which mini-batch data can be conveniently used to accelerate simulations.